thivindu/API_Platform_Demo/setup.md

   http://platform.gw.wso2.com:9090/api/management/v1/mcp-proxies | jq '.mcpProxies[].metadata.name'
 ```

-Then open `https://am.wso2.com:9443/publisher` — **all five must be listed there too**.
-That
+Then open `https://am.wso2.com:9443/publisher` — **the three REST APIs must be listed there
-is the DP→CP push working; if they are not there, the OAuth2 client from Step 4.1 is wrong or
+too**.
+That is the DP→CP push working; if they are not there, the OAuth2 client from Step 4.1
+is wrong or missing.

+The **two MCP proxies do not appear in the Publisher** — `/api/am/publisher/v4/mcp-servers`
+stays empty.
+Only REST APIs sync up; the MCP proxies live on the gateway and reach the portal
-missing. `409 Conflict` on a create just means it is already deployed — use the matching
+through its own catalog in Step 10.
+That is expected, not a fault. `409 Conflict` on a create just means it is already deployed — use the matching
 `3x.
 Update ...` request instead.

 ---